On This Page

-Eswatini (formerly known as Swaziland) is a developing nation in the lower half of the world's economies.
+Eswatini (formerly known as Swaziland) is a developing nation classified as low income.
 Located in southeastern Africa (south of Mozambique and north of South Africa), the climate classifications range from humid temperate (no dry season) in the south to humid equatorial (long dry season) in the north.

 See also: Library article for Yellow Fever

-Although yellow fever does not occur in Eswatini (formerly Swaziland), an official yellow fever vaccination certificate may be required depending on your itinerary.
+Although yellow fever does not occur in Eswatini, an official yellow fever vaccination certificate may be required depending on your itinerary.

 - Requirement: A vaccination certificate is required for travelers aged ≥ 9 months coming from countries with risk of YF transmission.
 This also applies to all airport transit stops (no exit through immigration checkpoint) in risk countries.

 Depending on your itinerary, your personal risk factors, and the length of your visit, your health care provider may offer you vaccination against hepatitis A, hepatitis B, influenza, measles, mumps, rubella, rabies, or typhoid fever.
 Routine immunizations, such as those that prevent tetanus/diphtheria or "childhood" diseases, should be reviewed and updated as needed.